MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/2-design-the-pipeline.md

 In this module, you _promote_ changes from one stage to the next.
 Within each stage, you _deploy_ the _Space Game_ website to the environment associated with that stage.

 After you define which stages you need, consider how changes are promoted from one stage to the next.
-Each stage can define its own success criteria that must be met before the build can move to the next stage.
+Each stage can define the success criteria that must be met before the build can move to the next stage.
 Azure Pipelines provides several ways to help you control how and when changes move through the pipeline.
 As a whole, these approaches are used for _release management_.

 In this section, you'll:

 > [!div class="checklist"]
-> * Learn the differences between common pipeline stages, such as Build, Dev, Test, and Staging.
+> * Learn the differences between common pipeline stages, such as _Build_, _Dev_, _Test_, and _Staging_.
 > * Understand how manual, scheduled, and continuous deployment triggers enable you to control when an artifact moves to the next stage in the pipeline.
 > * See how a *release approval* pauses the pipeline until an approver accepts or rejects the release.